Bachmann1234/Rust-Book/readme.md

 # The Rust Programming Language

-Just a place for me to keep the coding examples I work on while I read "The Rust Programming Language" by Steve Klabnik and Carol Nichols the book in its current form is [available here](https://doc.rust-lang.org/book/) the book source is [available here](https://github.com/rust-lang/book/) You can [buy a physical copy here](https://nostarch.com/Rust)
+Just a place for me to keep the coding examples I work on while I read "The Rust Programming Language" by Steve Klabnik and Carol Nichols

+The book in its current form is [available here](https://doc.rust-lang.org/book/)

+The book source is [available here](https://github.com/rust-lang/book/)

+You can [buy a physical copy here](https://nostarch.com/Rust)